tumblr-byte/safe-fall-detection/README.md

 ---

+---
+## Optimization: For faster processing, the system analyzes every 2nd frame.
+The fall alert countdown is based on real-time seconds, so skipping frames does **not delay or miss alerts**.

+---
 ## Future Scope

 While the current system is optimized for detecting falls of a **single person** (ideal for elderly individuals living alone), there are several opportunities for expansion: